DouglasMacKrell/namegnome/TASK.md

 * **2.11 Unit Tests & Fixtures** (2025-07-27) - Parametrized, fixture-based tests for all metadata providers (TMDB, TVDB, MusicBrainz, OMDb, Fanart.tv, TheAudioDB, AniList).
 Coverage for expected, 404 (not found), and 429 (rate-limit) error cases.
 All tests pass and coverage ≥85% for metadata package.
 Implementation updated to raise on 429 and handle 404 consistently across all providers.
 Fully compliant with project TDD and coverage requirements.
 * **2.12 Config & Error Handling** (2025-07-27) - Implemented Settings class with pydantic, config CLI command, and robust error handling for missing API keys.
 All requirements and tests pass.
 * **2.13 Docs Update** (2024-07-27) - Created docs/providers.md with provider table, .env.example template (TDD enforced), and updated README.md with provider key setup instructions.
 All requirements and tests pass.
+* **3.1 Ollama Wrapper Module** (2025-07-27) - Implemented async Ollama client wrapper in src/namegnome/llm/ollama_client.py with TDD, streaming, and error handling.
+All tests pass, code is E501 and type-annotation compliant, and project memory updated.
+Ready for LLM integration in future sprints.

 ---